Patrick762/bluetti-bt-core/docs/bluetti_bt.markdown

 ## Known Limitations

-- Some devices don't support the bluetooth protocols used by this integration.
+- Some devices don't support the Bluetooth protocols used by this integration.
 Those devices might get detected by the integration but you don't get any data from them.
 - Since this integration is based on reverse engineering results, firmware updates might break this integration without any warning.
 In that case you can try to reconfigure the integration.
 If this doesn't help you can create a new issue.